lawkee48/TinkerOS-ROS/README.md

 ```
 (**catkin_make** is a convenient tool for working with catkin workspaces.
 It will create 'build', 'devel' and 'src' folders with CMakeLists.txt.
-In 'devel' folder, there are several setup.*sh files, sourcing any of these files will overlay this workspace on top of your environment.)
+In 'devel' folder, there are several **setup.sh** files, sourcing any of these files will overlay this workspace on top of your environment.)

 ```
 source devel/setup.bash
 ```